 Fast forward three years and I had transferred to Flagler College in St. Augustine, Florida.
 I was studying strategic communication and was working really hard at creating a solid foundation for myself to be in “communications,” whatever that meant.
 I was doing three internships: one for social media, one for public relations and one for advertising.
 I also had the incredible opportunity to personally create a smoke and tobacco-free policy at my college and run the research and campaigning for a year.

 That’s when I really started to realize that I wanted to be in health and wellness.
 I had created a policy, I had gotten free cessation services brought to my school, I had raised $20,000, I had gone on the radio, I had created an event – but more importantly, I had created a difference in my community.

 I remember so vividly a girl walking up to me at my smoke-free launching party to tell me that she had an extreme case of asthma and hasn’t been able to walk through campus for years to go to her classes.
 She actually had to come up with a special route to get to her classes to avoid the cigarette smoke.
 She told me thanks to my work, she going to be able to attend classes without fear.
-Another person told me that they started to go to the cessation classes I brought in and had given up tobacco.
+Another person approached me and told me that they started to go to the cessation classes I brought in and were finally able to give up tobacco.

 After graduation, I moved to sunny St. Pete and had gotten a 9-5 cubicle job writing Amazon descriptions.
 I had gotten my foot in the door and I was finally in the health industry, but something just didn’t feel right.
 I had just gone from making an impact in my community to sitting in a cubicle writing about products.
 I thought that once I got a 9-5 job out of college that I was supposed to have made it!
 I would be happy!
 I would have reached the end goal that society had told me that I had to reach my entire life!
 But I wasn’t happy.